In 2019, the urbanized area added the following off-street trail infrastructure:

 Since 2015, the construction of 6.7 miles of the Kickapoo Rail Trail from Urbana to St. Joseph in 2017 made the most substantial increase in trail facilities.
 During 2019, there were 2.0 miles of new trail infrastructure built, for a total of 83.3 miles of trails.
 The table below shows the total mileage of trail infrastructure by year.

 Miles of Trail Infrastructure

 There were 80 unique recommendations (totaling 54.9 miles of trails) proposed in the Champaign Trails Plan (2011) and the Champaign County Greenways and Trails Plan (2014) as high priority or short-term projects in the metropolitan planning area.
 The Urbana Trails Master Plan (UTMP), approved in 2016, added another 9 unique high-priority or short-term projects.

 |Year||Miles of new trail infrastructure||Miles of new trails that are high-priority projects in plans||Percentage of completed plan recommendations|

 The table above shows the percentage of high-priority trail recommendations that have been completed from the three plans referenced in the objective.
-The 2017 progress on the Kickapoo Rail Trail raised the percentage of completed plan recommendations to 15.3 percent, which was a major increase from 2015 and 2016 numbers (2.8 percent and 3.1 pecent).
-In 2018, construction of the Cunningham Avenue East, Country Club Road, and Curtis Road North sidepaths added approximately one mile of completed high-priority trail infrastructure to the region, increasing the percentage of completed plan recommendations to 17.1 percent.
-Within the last year, there were nearly three miles, or 75 percent, of constructed trail infrastructure not included within the plan recommendations.
+The 2017 progress on the Kickapoo Rail Trail raised the percentage of completed plan recommendations to 15.3 percent, which was a major increase from 2015 and 2016 numbers (2.8 percent and 3.1 percent).
+In 2019, the construction of 0.77 miles of completed high-priority trail infrastructure increased the percentage of completed plan recommendations to 18.5 percent.